liamgd/discmos/README.md

 7. Use `discmos preview-include ./discmos-workspace/` to verify that the correct emojis are included.
 8. Run `discmos --save --show ./discmos-workspace/ source.jpg 40 8 composite 1000` (adjusting the parameters if desired) to show the mosaic, copy it to the clipboard, and save it to the output-images directory.

-## Computation Implementation

-After downloading, to remove transparency, the emoji files are saved over a background that is the same color as the Discord background on the desktop app.

-The emoji image files in the emojis directory are rescaled to a low resolution for performance and converted into PyTorch tensors.

-The source image is split into tiles that are the same size as the emojis after rescaling.
-These tiles are also converted into PyTorch tensors.

-The emoji tensors are stacked and the source image tensors are stacked to create two tensors of the shape (tile, channel, height, width).
-The channels represent the hue, saturation, and value for each pixel.

-After further processing, using singleton dimension slicing and operation broadcasting, the difference between the channel values of the pixels of each pair of emoji and source image tile is found.
-The absolute value is taken so that lower values correspond to less difference between pixel colors.
-Using singleton dimension slicing, the resulting tensor is multiplied element-wise by a channel weights tensor to control the importance hue, saturation, and value individually.
-The difference values for each pair of emoji and source image tile are summed to obtain one value that represents the difference between the two image tiles.
-After flattening, the argmin function is used to determine the emoji that is closest to the source image tile for every source image tile in the source image.

-## GPU Acceleration

-If a CUDA-enabled GPU is available, the tensors in the computation will use the CUDA device.
-If not, the CPU is used instead.

 ## Emoji Scraping

 The following instructions are printed upon running `discmos scrape`.
 The emojis are scraped by executing a javascript script in the console pane of the inspect element that saves emojis as they appear while scrolling in the Discord emoji pane.